What is Raw Honey

 How do I liquefy my honey

 There are several options but all of them fall into one of two categories: reversible and non-reversible.
 Using reversible methods, the honey will liquefy and remain largely undamaged, but it will quickly recrystallize once it cools back down.
 Non-reversible methods involving heating will significantly reduce the tendency of the honey to recrystallize, however it will alter the honey by denaturing enzymes, risking caramelization, and volatilizing delicate aromatic compounds.
-The method you choose largely depends on personal preference.
-We do not recommend microwaving your honey as it will create hot spots that will damage and change the flavor of your honey.
+The sous vide method is ideal as there is no risk of over heating your honey, restores the general aroma and taste, and can be done to the entire container resulting in months of liquified honey in the right circumstances.
+Its also repeatable.
+You can use an old fashioned crock pot with a cheap temp controller, get one of those cheap but decent quality sous vide sticks, or use one of those fancy pressurizable electric pots.
+The key is precise temperature control.

 This method will allow you to liquefy crystallized honey without altering it, however it will recrystallize once the temperature falls back down below 77F.

-- Create a water bath of 104F.
+Create a water bath of 104F.
 We recommend a double boiler or a large pot.
 Use an ordinary thermometer to maintain temperature.
+Note that this temp is lower than sous vide method as overshoots are inevitable.
+With precise temp control method above, you don't need the safety headroom.
+A little above or below 104F will still yield good results.

-- Place the amount of honey you intend to use into a container (metal is best for even heat conduction) or a pot that will fit inside of your larger pot above.
+Place the amount of honey you intend to use into a container (metal is best for even heat conduction) or a pot that will fit inside of your larger pot above.
+We do not recommend processing the entire container using this method as you could risk overheating the honey and instead of damaging a small portion, you could damage the entire batch.
+Also since this method requires constant supervision, it lends itself towards lower quantities.

 Examples of Honey After Various Liquefaction Methods